imjasonh/tank-commander/README.md

 #### More Questionable Ideas

 - **Weather:** Roll a die at the beginning of each turn.
 On a 1, a storm hits.
 All tanks have -1 accuracy, and all infantry have -1 movement.
-- **Night Fighting:** Accurancy is lowered, range is lowered.
-Tanks can fire flares to light up parts of the battlefield for both sides.
+- **Night Fighting:** Accurancy is lowered by 1, visible range is lowered by 3.
+Tanks can use an action to fire flares to light up 3 spaces around them for both sides.
 - **Campaign Progressions**: Players can keep track of their tanks and crew from battle to battle.
 Crew members can gain experience, and tanks can be upgraded with new equipment.
-- **Hover Tanks, Walkers, etc.**: Add new units to the game with different movement and armor values.
+- **Hover Tanks, Walkers, Aliens, etc.**: Add new units to the game with different movement and armor values.